SimoneBonechi/SimoneBonechi.github.io/_pages/cv.md

 Scholarship
 ======
-* Scholarship at Department of Information Engineering and Mathematical Sciences of the University of Siena (2015-2016).
+* Scholarship at Department of Information Engineering and Mathematics of the University of Siena (2015-2016).
 Research activity: "Development of computer vision/artificial intelligence software tools to be integrated into automated systems for analysis reporting" (Tutor Prof. Monica Bianchini)
-* Research scholarship financed by bioMeriéux Italia S.p.a. at Department of Information Engineering and Mathematical Sciences of the University of Siena (2018-2020).
+* Research scholarship financed by bioMeriéux Italia S.p.a. at Department of Information Engineering and Mathematics of the University of Siena (2018-2020).
 Research activity: "Deep Learning techniques for the segmentation and analysis of medical images" (Tutor Prof. Alessandro Mecocci)
 {: style="text-align: justify"}

 Research Grants
 ======
-* Research grant at Department of Information Engineering and Mathematical Sciences of the University of Siena (2016-2018).
+* Research grant at Department of Information Engineering and Mathematics of the University of Siena (2016-2018).
 Research activity: "Development of machine learning and computer vision software tools for recognition of documents and profiling bank loan users" (Tutor Prof. Alessandro Mecocci)
 * Research grant at Tuscia University (Viterbo).
 Research activity: "Development of a multi-criteria decision support system for flood risk analysis" (Tutor Dr. Marco Barbanera)
 * Research grant at the Department of Computer Science of the University of Pisa.
 Research Activity: "Identification of the relevant genetic characteristics in predicting the efficacy of 4CMenB" (Tutor Prof. Corrado Priami)
 {: style="text-align: justify"}